defano/digital-design/docs/synthesis-instructions.md

 ## Introduction

-Recall that _synthesis_ is the process of converting Verilog's high-level language constructs into a network of flip-flops, logic gates, etc. that have a one-to-one correspondence with physical hardware elements present in the FPGA.
+Recall that _synthesis_ is the process of converting Verilog's high-level language constructs into a network of flip-flops, logic gates, etc. called a _netlist_.

 Of course, simply having a netlist representation of our design isn't quite the same as having a real, actual, working chip.
 There are several additional steps required to create a programming file that can be loaded onto an FPGA.
 This entire process—from Verilog to programming file—is called _design implementation_.
-While this tutorial will focus on implementing a design on a Xilinx FPGA, be aware that the process is similar for other programmable logic devices (and not all that different for ASICs, either).
+This tutorial will focus on implementing a design on a Xilinx FPGA, but the process is similar for other programmable logic devices (and not all that different for ASICs, either).

-These are the steps required to implement a design on a Xilinx FPGA (additional details can be found on [Xilinx' website](https://www.xilinx.com/support/documentation/sw_manuals/xilinx14_4/ise_c_implement_fpga_design.htm)):
+These are the steps that Xilinx' Design Suite software executes to implement a design (additional details about these steps can be found on [Xilinx' website](https://www.xilinx.com/support/documentation/sw_manuals/xilinx14_4/ise_c_implement_fpga_design.htm)):

 1. Synthesize the design using the Xilinx Synthesis Technology (`xst`) tool.